vale-cocoa/VDLBinaryExpressionsAPI/README.md

 ### Errors
+#### Validation errors
 Errors can be thrown when validation for the notation of the expression is performed.
-Also during the evaluation of an expression, an operator might fail and throw an error.
+The type of error thrown in those circumstances is `BinaryExpressionError`, specifically the `.notValid` value.

-Listed below are the API methods introduced on `Collection` that might throw an `Error` of type `BinaryExpressionError.notValid`:
+Listed below are the API methods introduced on `Collection` that might throw a `BinaryExpressionError.notValid`:

 * `postfixCombinig(using:with:)`
 * `evaluate()`

 Both methods need to perform a validation of the expression(s), in order to be able to compute their result.

+#### Evaliuation errors
+During the evaluation of an expression, when the expression is valid, an operator might fail and throw an error.

-`evaluate()` might also rethrow another `Error` thrown by the concrete type of `BinaryOperatorProtocol` associated to the expression token; that would happen when a binary operation fail while being applied to the operands in the expression during the result calculation.
+`evaluate()` will rethrow the `Error` thrown by the concrete type of `BinaryOperatorProtocol` associated to the expression token, when a binary operation fails while being applied to the operands in the expression during the result calculation.

+Note that `evaluate()` method will perform a validation check on the expresison before starting the result calcultaion, hence the validation error has priority over the failing operator error.

+#### Methods returning Nil instead of throwing an error
 The methods `validInfix()` and `validPostfix` won't throw an error if the expression is not in any valid notation, but rather return `nil`.

 ## API usage example
-Following is a trival example of usage of the API, by implementing some functional binary operators on `String` operands.
+Following is a trival example of usage of the API, which shows how to implement some functional binary operators on `String` operands and use them to build binary expression.

-### Creating a concrete BinaryOperatorProtocol type
+### Creating a concrete `BinaryOperatorProtocol` type
 Firstly we need to define our `BinaryOperatorProtocol` type, usually an `enum` would suit fine this purpose:

 ```swift